Sometimes… the Snow Gods Deliver!

 He left this trip feeling very good about himself and he’s already talking about next year.

-Check out the above video.
-This was captured after Braydon’s second lesson.
+Watch this video to see his progress.
+This was captured after Braydon’s second ski lesson.
 The unexpected snowfall gave him the confidence to push harder and go faster.
 He did so good! #ProudParents

 These photos were captured after his first lesson, before the snow hit.